blackjack2693/dbs2-join-exercise/README.md

 ## Build and execute

 This is a maven project.
+You need to have maven installed (https://maven.apache.org/install.html) to be able to build it.
 To build an executable jar file run `mvn clean package`.

 Once building completed, you will find a jar file `join-0.0.1-SNAPSHOT-jar-with-dependencies.jar` in the `target` folder.